List of people from Guildford: Journalism

 Channel 4 News journalist Cathy Newman was born in the town.
 Holly Samos (b.
 1970) radio researcher and presenter lives here as does BBC newsreader Michael Buerk (b.
 1946).
 Bill Turnbull, journalist and radio and tv presenter, was born in Guildford.

 Theatre and film

 Singer and actress Yvonne Arnaud lived near Guildford for many years, and the Yvonne Arnaud Theatre was named in her honour; later the town was the home of comic director, writer and actor Mackenzie Taylor (1978–2010).

 Stuart Wilson (b.
 1946), Christopher Gaze (b.
 1952), Barry Evans (19431997), and David Hemmings (19412003) are from the town.
 Monty Python member Terry Jones (19422020) attended the Royal Grammar School.

 Julie Dawn Cole (b.
 1957), who played Veruca Salt in Willy Wonka & The Chocolate Factory, and Simon Bird (b.
-1984), who played Will McKenzie in The Inbetweeners and Adam Goodman in Friday Night Dinner, were both born in Guildford.
+1984), who played Will McKenzie in The Inbetweeners and Adam Goodman in Friday Night Dinner, were all born in Guildford.
 Comedian Holly Walsh (b.
 1980) was also born in Guildford.